-SNG was recently asked by a resident from a well-to-do neighborhood just outside Nashville, Tennessee, where to best put their efforts to get connected.
-They have lived in a location for 10 years and it is not serviced with high-speed internet even though they are near where it stops on either end of their rural community.
+SNG was recently asked by residents from a neighborhood just outside Nashville, Tennessee, where to best put their efforts to get connected with broadband.
+They have lived in a location for 10 years and it is not serviced with high-speed internet even though they are near where it stops on either end of their community.
 Asking the incumbent providers in their words “has proven futile” to getting better service.
 However they have many neighbors who would be interested in better internet service because many have businesses and work from home and they don’t want to move.

-At SNG, we understand this challenge, which too many residents and businesses face across North America because of perceived addressable market, expected revenues vs. cost to service, low density, etc. Approaching private sector providers can be futile if those providers do not see enough of a business case to invest in your area and when providers have better returns elsewhere.
+At SNG, we understand this challenge, which too many residents and businesses face across North America because of their perceived addressable market, expected revenues vs. cost to service their market, low density, etc. Approaching private sector providers can be ‘futile’ if those providers do not see enough of a business case to invest in your area and when providers have better returns elsewhere.

 Two Options Going Forward

-There are generally two options going forward – either 1) entice a provider to deploy in your area by subsidizing their business case; or, 2) build your own digital infrastructure which multiple providers can then use to provide services (like municipal roads which are built, owned and maintained by the municipality, but anyone can use them).
+There are generally two options going forward – either 1) a public-private-partnership to entice a broadband provider to deploy in your area by subsidizing their business case; or, 2) build your own digital infrastructure which multiple providers can then use to provide services (like municipal roads which are built, owned and maintained by the municipality, but anyone can use them).